How to Create Termination Letters in Apple Pages

 Just like any other type of business document, your termination letter should maintain a formal yet friendly tone from start to finish, most especially in the beginning part.
 However, the difficult thing about this is trying to balance friendly with formal without leaning too much on one side.
 The best and probably the safest thing that you can do here is to begin the letter by saying "Dear" followed by Mr./Ms./Mrs. and your boss's last name.

 While still keeping a friendly and formal tone, inform the reader why they have been terminated and do it concisely.
 If this is related to employment, provide the employee or staff with details that led to their termination such as poor performance, job abandonment, acts of misconduct, or layoffs.
 Likewise, if you are a landlord and you wish to terminate a tenant's lease, always provide reasons behind this decision.

 6. End the Letter by Expressing Gratitude

 Despite the negative news that you conveyed to the reader, you should still end the termination letter positively by expressing gratitude to the reader.
 You can thank them for the services that they were able to render on behalf of the company.
 After expressing gratitude to the reader, you can also wish them luck on their future endeavors.
 Avoid saying negative things in the letter unless you want to be remembered negatively as well.

-7. Review, Send or Print the Letter
+7. Review then Send or Print the Letter

 Lastly, go through the content and check if the letter is indeed concise and well-written.
 Additionally, check if there are any errors related to spelling and/or grammar.
-After proofreading the termination letter's content, save it in a printable format regardless if you're planning to print it yourself.
-If you're not, then you will need to make sure that the file format chose is not only printable but also shareable.
+After proofreading the termination letter's content, save it in a printable letter format regardless if you're planning to print it yourself.
+If you're not, then you will need to make sure that the file format you chose is not only printable but also shareable.